Pros and cons of moving to Valencia

 + PRO: EU citizens can get free healthcare

-EU citizens can obtain a European health card before arrival in Spain and this will allow them access to free national health.
+EU citizens can obtain a European Health Insurance Card (EHIC) before arrival in Spain and this will allow them access to free national health services.
 However, many people recommend private health insurance for specialists.

 - CON: Private clinics are expensive

-There are lots of private clinics across the city, but the downside to using one of these is that a patient can end up paying a high price if without health insurance.
+There are lots of private clinics across the city, but the downside to using one of these is that a patient can end up paying a high price if they don't have health insurance.

 Getting around in Valencia